 Market knowledge improves forecast accuracy and explainability

-Retail forecasting is incorporating more external data and market knowledge through publicly available data on consumer demographics, macroeconomic indicators such as Gross Domestic Product (GDP) and interest rates, social media buzz, and global trade.
+Retail forecasting incorporates more external data and market knowledge through publicly available data on consumer demographics, macroeconomic indicators such as Gross Domestic Product (GDP) and interest rates, social media buzz, and global trade.
 Additionally, leading indicators of demand like news, product reviews, search engine statistics, and website glance views are becoming prominent as demand sensing levers.

-This data allows retailers to get very granular―down to the store and zip code level―by bringing in local weather, events near their stores and road conditions, which affect store footfall and consumer purchases.
-Forecasting techniques are shifting from traditional time series methods and moving towards intelligent forecasting through AI/ML (Machine Learning) and cloud computing, that can leverage a myriad of external market drivers and scale to retail volumes.
+This data allows retailers to get very granular―down to the store and zip code level―by bringing in local weather, events near their stores, and road conditions, which affect store footfall and consumer purchases.
+Forecasting techniques are shifting from traditional time series methods and moving towards intelligent forecasting through AI/ML (Machine Learning) and cloud computing, which can leverage a myriad of external market drivers and scale to retail volumes.

-AI/ML with robust feature-engineering is no longer the secret sauce
+AI/ML with robust feature engineering is no longer the secret sauce.

 Empowering Your Retailer Data Science Teams to Leverage AI/ML Algorithms

 A critical competitive advantage for retailers is the ability to turn their algorithms and models into production-grade deployed applications efficiently.
 Many retailers have data science teams that have developed cutting-edge algorithms in critical areas such as store and omnichannel forecasting, labor capacity planning, assortment optimization, promotion and price modeling, and out-of-stock analysis.
 However, a significant portion of these efforts never end up fully deployed.
 Deploying AI/ML projects into usable applications remains a principal barrier to delivering business value.